Understanding Your Dashboard

 "I can't see the Analytics section with charts"

-• Staff members see a "My Performance" card showing their personal revenue, appointments, clients, commission, tips, and rebooking rate
+- Staff members see a "My Performance" card showing their personal revenue, appointments, clients, commission, tips, and rebooking rate, with a rank badge showing their position among the team

 "The comparison percentages seem wrong"